synxty/idea/[game-title].md

 ## 7. Character Origins

 Alongside **Character Types**, character origins provide a deeper layer of identity, background, and how characters handle their powers.
 Understanding the strengths and weaknesses of each origin is essential for crafting a well-balanced and effective squad.
+Character origins not only define the source of their powers but also bestow unique empowerments upon different **Character Types**.

 ### 7.1.
 Origins Overview